 For results of the most recent tournament, click HERE.

 This tournament features individuals only whereas players compete for prizes and strengthen their ratings.
-Registration opens December 1 prior to this tournament.
+Registration opens January 1 prior to this tournament.
 Click HERE for registration information.

-The Bienville Classic includes four rounds using the Swiss pairing system with game control time of 45 minutes with five second increments.
+The tournament includes four rounds using the Swiss pairing system with game control time of 45 minutes with five second increment.
+All games are rated and players must use a clock and notation and have active membership in the U.S. Chess Federation.

-Prizes include cash for first, second, and third place in the Open only.
 Winners in the Open also receive a plaque for first place and medals go to second and third places respectively.

 * The plaque awarded to the grand champion in the Open section is named the Beverly Jo Rhodes Memorial Award in recognition of a former gifted teacher in Scott County who taught chess in local schools.
 Click HERE for more information.

-The U1200 and U800 first place winners receive trophies; medals to second and third place.
+The U1200, U800, U400 winners receive trophies for 1st place, medals to second and third place.

 SwissSys computer program settles ties in each round.